awslabs/sagemaker-debugger/docs/rules/README.md

 ```

 ###### Returns
-`List[smdebug.modes enum value]` List of modes for which data was saved from the training job across all steps seen.
+`list[smdebug.modes enum value]` List of modes for which data was saved from the training job across all steps seen.

 #### mode
 Given a global step number you can identify the mode for that step using this method.